bahl-lab-konstanz/garza_et_al_2026/README.md

 Implementation of the analysis and results shown in _Garza et al 2025_.

+### Project organization
+Here is an overview to navigate the project
+- `figures`: contains all scripts generating raw versions of the figures in the manuscript
+- `analysis`: contains additional analysis mentioned in the main or extended version of the manuscript
+- `model`: contains the implementation of the model, together with a lightweight version of a modeling framework under development in the Bahl Lab
+- `utils` and `service`: contain useful constants and functions, used to run analysis and compute core quantities appearing in the figures
+- `data`: empty directory, please put here the data once you downloaded them (see paragraph _Data_)
+- `results`: empty directory where output figures will be stored

 ### Environment variables
 In order for all the figure-generating scripts to get access to the right path and data, you will need to create a file named `.env` in the same directory as this README file.